Boland / Tulou / Gunn / Drouet / Heron

 This is a reprint of the original (circa) 1835 edition, with a critical introduction by Jan Boland.
 The instructions, exercises, playing material, duets, solos, illustrations, examples of embellishment and interpretive style make this a valuable book for all players wishing to learn or explore the early 19th century literature.
 In addition to variations on famous opera themes, Tulou provides wonderful original etudes in the grand and expressive style of his famous fantaies and solos.
 Each of the musical works has a duet part so the teacher can accompany the student with steady rhythm, good pitch, and interpretive guidance.
 Fingering and trill charts are provided for flutes of up to 13 keys.
 The progressive the thoughtful organization of this method make it useful to teachers of any model of transverse flute — useful even with beginning students.
 Jerry E. Pritchard, Flute Network.

-The Art of Playing the German Flute
+The Art of Playing the German Flute – 1793

-A facsimile edition
+A new facsimile edition

 Reviews of Gunn’s The Art